 Combines position/2 and read/2 in one operation, which is more efficient than calling them one at a time.
-If IoDevice is opened in raw mode, some restrictions apply:

-- Location is only allowed to be an integer. - The current position of the file is undefined after the operation.
+Location is only allowed to be an integer for raw and ram modes.

+The current position of the file after the operation is undefined for raw mode and unchanged for ram mode.